lukibahr/stars/README.md

 ## Python

+- [PAPAMICA/docker-compose-collection](https://github.com/PAPAMICA/docker-compose-collection) - These docker-compose allow you to deploy multiple services easily and quickly.
+You can use them with Portainer directly or via docker-compose commands.
 - [powerfulseal/powerfulseal](https://github.com/powerfulseal/powerfulseal) - A powerful testing tool for Kubernetes clusters.
 - [safepay/sensor.fronius](https://github.com/safepay/sensor.fronius) - A Fronius Sensor for Home Assistant
 - [nvbn/thefuck](https://github.com/nvbn/thefuck) - Magnificent app which corrects your previous console command.